-The Act amends cafeteria plan rules to allow distributions of all or a portion of the health care FSA balance without incurring medical expenses.
+The Act amends plan rules to allow distributions of all or a portion of the health care FSA balance without incurring medical expenses.

-In other words, this allows the eligible participant to be paid their unused funds (account balance).
 The distribution must be made during the period beginning on the date of an order or call to active duty and ending on the last day of the coverage period that includes the date of the call.